omar404ahmed/bioinformatics_249/two/README.md

 # Genome Assembly and Evaluation

-This repository contains implementations of genome assembly algorithms and evaluation scripts for the Bioinformatics Algorithms Assignment 2 (CS249, April 2025).
+This repository contains implementations of genome assembly algorithms and evaluation scripts for the Bioinformatics Algorithms Assignment 2.
 The [report](report2.pdf) outlines the implementation undertaken to achieve the objectives, strategies employed and analysis of the results.

 ## Table of Contents
 - [Introduction](#introduction)